Are Regular Fat and Skinny Fat the Same Thing?

 Research Participant 1170

 Skinny Fat Tissue (3) – the newest type, we are still technically uncertain what kind of tissue — thin fat and cellulite — skinny fat really is.
 We know it is not muscle tissue.
 We know it is not white/yellow, brown, or beige fat tissue.
 But we are certain it exists, as a person can lose all of their regular white/yellow fat yet their skinny fat will remain.
+Skinny fat tissue is not included in body fat % calculations.

 There is no scientific evidence at this time that white/yellow, brown, or beige fat can turn into skinny fat, or vice versa.
 It is also unclear whether thin fat can become cellulite, although this is likely the case, as it would explain why some people notice more cellulite as they age.
-Only subcutaneous fat can be skinny fat (thin fat tissue, cellulite tissue).

 Research Participant 1170, Skinny Fat (Normal Weight Obese, Thin Fat, Cellulite) - Are Regular Fat and Skinny Fat the Same Thing?